Table of Contents

 - MSME Samadhaan scheme: Delayed payment is one of the serious concerns of MSMEs.
 To reduce the impact, the government of India has launched MSME Samadhaan scheme.
 This initiative is aligned with the RAMP programme and helps to achieve the objective of reducing payables received.
 Distressed MSMEs can raise a complaint against payment defaulter on the MSME Samadhaan portal.
 This platform is established to resolve MSME’s problem of delayed payment, which will further improve their cashflow.

-- ZED scheme: ZED is a certification scheme.
-The scheme aims at achieving zero defect, zero effect and is aligned with the RAMP programme for bringing sustainability and greening of the Indian manufacturing sector.
+- ZED scheme: The ZED certification scheme aims at achieving zero defect, zero effect and is aligned with the RAMP programme for bringing sustainability and greening of the Indian manufacturing sector.
 MSMEs can achieve certification in three categories – Bronze, Silver and Gold.
 The Ministry of MSME also provides training for basic information and document upload for the Bronze level certification.
 ZED certified companies receive several benefits.

 - Procurement and Marketing Support Scheme: In order to improve access to markets, the government has introduced Procurement and Marketing Support Scheme.
 This scheme offers support in participation in trade fairs and exhibitions.
 This opens up new markets for MSMEs.